zilishen/documentation/content/includes/nms/access-web-interface.md

 docs: DOCS-1336
 ---

-In a web browser, go to the FQDN for your NGINX Management Suite host and log in.
+In a web browser, go to the FQDN for your NGINX Instance Manager host and log in.